Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

 where $\omega_\gamma$ is the photon energy. $J_f$ and $J_i$ are the total angular momenta of the final and initial mesons, respectively, and $\lambda_f$ and $\lambda_i$ are the components of their total angular momentum along the $z$ axis.
 In our calculations, we choose the initial hadron-rest frame for the radiative decay process, so that the momentum of the initial hadron is $\mathbf{P}_i=0$, and the final hadron's momentum is $\mathbf{P}_f=-\mathbf{k}$.
 We set the polarization vector of the photon as $\boldsymbol{\epsilon}=-\frac{1}{\sqrt{2}}(1, i, 0)$, with the photon momentum directed along the $z$ axial $(\mathbf{k}=k \hat{\mathbf{z}})$.

 The partial decay widths for the electromagnetic transitions are given by

 where $J_i$ is the total angular momenta of the initial mesons, and $M_i$ and $M_f$ are the masses of the initial and final charmonium states, respectively.
-The electromagnetic transition rates we calculated are presented in Tables \ref{Readecay01} and \ref{Readecay02}.
+The electromagnetic transition rates of predominant decay modes we calculated are presented in Tables \ref{Dtable} and \ref{Ftable}.